suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 {: #cddl-context-info title="CDDL for COSE_KDF_Context Structure"}

-The HKDF-based key derivation function MAY contain a salt value, as described in Section 5.1 of {{RFC9053}}.
+The HKDF-based key derivation function MAY contain a salt value, as described in {{Section 5.1 of RFC9053}}.
 This optional value is used to influence the key generation process.
 This specification does not mandate the use of a salt value.
 If the salt is public and carried in the message, then the "salt" algorithm header parameter MUST be used.
 The purpose of the salt